Ixam97/CarStatsViewer/docs/BUILD.md

 * Stable: Intended for general use by everyone.
 Only uses completed and mostly tested features.
 * Dev: Intended to only be used by developers while implementing new features.
 Many aspects are not stable for use and are only recommended for debugging.

-<b>If you want to publish the app yourself as an internal test, only use the stable flavor!</b>
+<b>If you want to publish the app yourself as an internal test, only use the stable flavor from the master branch!

+Branches other than `master` are considered to be in active developement and contain unfinished and instable features.
+Do not use these branches unless you konw what you are doing!</b>

 Additionally, there will soon be a second flavor dimension to differentiate between the legacy version of Car Stats Viewer and the new version utilizing the Automotive Template Host.
 More on that when the time comes.